uxora-com/xpenology-docker/README.md

 $ modprobe ip_tables
 ```

+* If you have corrupt file (13) during dsm installation
+	- Make sure you have set the right GRUBCFG_VID, GRUBCFG_PID and GRUBCFG_SN.

+* If you want to change bootloader (or reload bootloader with different vid, pid and sn); In the folder where is stored bootloader (./syst):
+	- Delete "bootloader.qcow2" or "bootloader.img"
+	- Rename "bootloader.img.orig" to "bootloader.img"
+	- Restart docker with new parameters

 ## License
 Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for additional information regarding copyright ownership.
 The ASF licenses this file to you under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at